JustviCiT/table-and-chairs/README.md

 Template used: C++ Archviz procedural geometry demo in Unreal Engine 4

+## Controls

+- Wheel up/down , zoomiN / zoomOut
+- W , up
+- A , left
+- S , down
+- D , right

 ## Changelog

+- Added Camera Pawn that can move with wasd + mouse control
+- New functionality to spawn tables + chairs
+- New functionality to remove tables + chairs
+- Split Table into another class Actor
+- Chair spawn performance improved and updated spawn strategy
 - Added code to use the corner material for the selected state
 - Clean of all superfluous content
 - Converted project to 4.25, removed all old includes, renamed log category